Jean-Bertrand Aristide: Background and church vocation

 Aristide became a leading figure in the Ti Legliz movement, whose name means "little church" in Kreyòl.
 In September 1985, he was appointed to St. Jean Bosco church, in a poor neighborhood in Port-au-Prince.
 Struck by the absence of young people in the church, Aristide began to organize youth, sponsoring weekly youth Masses.
 He founded an orphanage for urban street children in 1986 called Lafanmi Selavi [Family is Life].
 The program sought to be a model of participatory democracy for the children it served.
 As Aristide became a leading voice for the aspirations of Haiti's dispossessed, he inevitably became a target for attack.
 He survived at least four assassination attempts.
-The most widely publicized attempt, the St. Jean Bosco massacre, occurred on 11 September 1988, During the attempt over one hundred armed Tontons Macoute wearing red armbands forced their way into St. Jean Bosco as Aristide began Sunday Mass.
+The most widely publicized attempt, the St. Jean Bosco massacre, occurred on 11 September 1988, when over one hundred armed former Tontons Macoute wearing red armbands forced their way into St. Jean Bosco as Aristide began Sunday Mass.
 As army troops and police stood by, the men fired machine guns at the congregation and attacked fleeing parishioners with machetes.
 Aristide's church was burned to the ground.
 Thirteen people are reported to have been killed, and 77 wounded.
 Aristide survived and went into hiding.

 Subsequently, Salesian officials ordered Aristide to leave Haiti, but tens of thousands of Haitians protested, blocking his access to the airport.
-In December 1988, Aristide was expelled from his Salesian order.
+In December 1988, Aristide was expelled from the Salesian order.
 A statement prepared by the Salesians called the priest's political activities an "incitement to hatred and violence", out of line with his role as a clergyman.
 Aristide appealed the decision, saying: "The crime of which I stand accused is the crime of preaching food for all men and women."
 In a January 1988 interview, he said "The solution is revolution, first in the spirit of the Gospel; Jesus could not accept people going hungry.
 It is a conflict between classes, rich and poor.
 My role is to preach and organize...."
 In 1994, Aristide left priesthood, ending years of tension with the church over his criticism of its hierarchy and his espousal of liberation theology.
 Aristide married Mildred Trouillot, on 20 January 1996, with whom he had two daughters.